person-al/person-al.github.io/_posts/2022-06-08-🌰-on-poetry-generation.md

 In my explorations for [🛠️ Port of Detection]({% post_url 2022-06-03-🛠️-port-of-detection %}), I'm looking into poetry generation.
 I don't need it to be _good_ poetry.
 But something passable and enjoyable enough.
 Obviously, this is a difficult task if I'm not going to use AI.
 But I hoped that given its abstract nature, "adequate" poetry might be easier to create heuristically than an "adequate" sentence.
 This may still be true, but "adequate" poetry is still a struggle so far.

-Here's my approach so far:
+Here's my approach so far (you can play around with it yourself [here]({% post_url 2022-06-15-🛠️-poetry-generator %})):
 - [get a list of frequent words with parts of speech](https://www.wordfrequency.info/samples/lemmas_60k.txt)
 - come up with a mapping of parts of speech to what the next part of speech can be (e.g. a noun can be followed by a verb or an adverb)
 - create some code that randomly strings together words into lines and lines into a poem. (e.g. pick a random noun, pick a random part of speech to follow the noun, let's say we picked verb, okay now pick a random verb, etc)

-Here are the outcomes so far.
+Here's what the results looked like.
 The lists of letters are the parts of speech associated with the lines, so I can get a better sense of which links to change:
 ```python
 >>> print(generate_poetry(5,10))
 ['m']